gsvic/MuSQLE/README.md

 ```
 ##Adding tables to Catalog
 1. Create a folder named 'catalog' in the project's parent directory.
 2. A table can be defined as a file with .mt extension.
-Two example files are provided:<br><br>
+Two example files are provided:<br>

 PostgreSQL
 ```javascript
 {"tableName":"date_dim","tablePath":"date_dim","engine":"postgres"}